Valerie Taylor (actress)

-Valerie Taylor (10 November 1902 in Fulham, London – 24 October 1988 in London) was an English actor.
+Valerie Taylor (10 November 1902 – 24 October 1988) was an English actress who was born and died in London.

 After graduating from the Royal Academy of Dramatic Art in 1922, her stage work included appearances at Stratford, as well as the original West End and Broadway productions of Berkeley Square in 1926 and 1929.
-She also reprised her role in the 1933 Hollywood film version of the same.
-She was married to the actor Hugh Sinclair (1903 - 1962).
+She reprised her role in the 1933 Hollywood film version of the same.
+She was married to the actor Hugh Sinclair (1903–1962).
 Besides her acting credits, she also co-wrote the screenplay to the 1947 movie Take My Life.